10 April 2017

 Today, Keep Britain Tidy, the country’s anti-litter charity, has welcomed the launch of the Government’s Litter Strategy for England.

-Keep Britain Tidy runs awards programmes, including the Blue Flag and Seaside Awards for beaches, the Green Flag Award for parks and the Keep Britain Tidy Award for public spaces and the Government identifies these as being central to creating litter-free environments in the Strategy and says it will encourage land managers to apply for these awards to ensure their efforts are recognised.
+Keep Britain Tidy runs awards programmes, including the Blue Flag and Seaside Awards for beaches, the Green Flag Award for parks and green spaces and the Keep Britain Tidy Award for public spaces.
+The Government identifies these as being central to achieving high standards of local environmental quality in the Strategy and says it will encourage land managers to apply for these awards to ensure their efforts are recognised.

 The Strategy also identifies Keep Britain Tidy’s Eco-Schools, the world’s biggest environmental education programme, as a key mechanism to educate children and young people about the impact of litter.
 Eco-Schools has already received support from the Prime Minister who has visited two in her constituency since September last year.